 - Access to Country to Canberra’s alumni network after the trip;

-- Your essay, video or podcast will be published on the Country to Canberra website, as well as by our sponsors and key partners to provide you with national exposure;
+- Winning essays and videos will be published on the Country to Canberra website, as well as by our sponsors and key partners to provide national exposure.

-Runners-up will have their competition entries published on the Country to Canberra website as part of the ‘Top 25’ and promoted on social media channels.
+Runners-up will have their competition entries published on the Country to Canberra website as part of the ‘Top 40’ and promoted on social media.
 See our Terms and Conditions and Enter the Competition pages for more details.
-Good luck!